 Most of the No Gi Lessons at BJJ Leiden are dedicated to the practice of the modern sport of Submission Grappling.

-More recently, the reintroduction of open hand strikes in ‘Combat Jiu-Jitsu’ has bought the art one step closer to its Vale Tudo roots.
-It was during these ‘no-holds-barred’ challenge matches that Brazilian Jiu-Jitsu first demonstrated its effectiveness to the world.
-The old school format of no rules and no time limit suited the methodical positional strategy of Brazilian Jiu-Jitsu perfectly.
+More recently, the reintroduction of open hand strikes in ‘Combat Jiu Jitsu’ has brought the art one step closer to its Vale Tudo roots.
+It was during these ‘no-holds-barred’ challenge matches that Brazilian Jiu Jitsu first demonstrated its effectiveness to the world.
+The old school format of no rules and no time limit suited the methodical positional strategy of Brazilian Jiu Jitsu perfectly.
 The absence of gloves and hand protection proved to be a major disadvantage to the striking arts and the lack of round breaks and a time limit did little to help more aggressive and explosive styles.
 The strategy was simple, control and wear the opponent down while steadily working towards the submission finish.

-Every last Thursday of the month we practice these original Vale Tudo strategies.
+Every last Thursday of the month we practice these original Vale Tudo fight strategies.
 What if the opponent can punch or headbutt you?
 What about knees, stamps or soccer kicks while on the ground?
 How do you close the distance, clinch and takedown an aggressive striker?
-These strategies are the roots of BJJ and also the secrets to it's success.
+These strategies are the roots of BJJ as a fighting art and also the secret to it's success.

 NO GI & VALE TUDO SCHEDULE